Linen-dev/linen.dev/README.md

 - **Single account across multiple communities**: Linen let's you join multiple communities with a single login without multiple emails and passwords
 - **Private communities**: In addition to public communities we also support private communities that require a password login to access the content.
 We use this feature for internal team discussions.
 - **Improved Thread management**: Linen let's you drag and drop messages and merge them into a single thread as well as move threads between channels.
+- **Discord Forum Support**: Linen will sync Discord and make the search engine friendly

 ### Roadmap: